 Well, this L.B.
 White thermostat kit is small enough to not take over a big space.
 And it has a 25’ cord – long enough to sit anywhere and still reach any socket.

 The control knob is pretty easy to use, too.
-Just turn it to your ideal temp setting.
+Just set it to your ideal temp setting and sit back.

 |25’ Long Extension for Portable Heaters||Only a Converter Kit, You Have to Have a Propane Heater First|